codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 ### Before you begin
 Verify that you have:
-* Met system requirements
+* Meet system requirements
-* Completed the prerequisites
+* Complete the prerequisites

 ### Step1 : Get repo info and pull chart
 Download the binary for `kcfi`.
 It is a single binary without dependencies.